How to Download Facebook Reels for Free

 3. Open ReelGrab — go to the Facebook Reel downloader page

-4. Paste the URL and hit Download
+4. Paste the URL and hit Grab It

 What You Get

-• MP3 audio extraction option
+• MP3 audio extracted from the Reel

 • Full transcript of spoken content